 From the sweet side, we recommend Pastel de Nata (custard tarts) and to try Portuguese desert Port Wine.
 Enjoy!

 How safe is Portugal for tourists and to move around?
-Portugal is quite safe; it is ranked as number 13 the world safest country list.
+Portugal is quite safe; it is ranked as number 13 in the world’s safest country list.
 Tourist areas are generally safe, both for single tourists and groups or families, but extra caution for mugging in dangerous areas is advised.

-Portugal has moderate prices for tourists, and you can always find great deals on accommodation, meals and attraction tickets.
-For detailed pricing information for various items, click link below.
+Portugal has moderate prices for tourists, and you can always find great deals on accommodation, meals, and attraction tickets.
+For detailed pricing information for various items, click the link below.

 Prices throughout Portugal are almost the same, with slight variation, but Lisbon and Evora are the most expensive for general tourism.

 Portugal has a moderate climate, as it is surrounded by the sea, its temperature ranges are never in a too hot or too cold area, which is great when visiting.